The Freefly Systems MoVI Pro can add so much to your Production. Here’s some more general information:

 What cameras can fit on the Movi?

-There are new cameras coming along all the time, but generally they need to fit within the space of the Movi’s cage and needs to be under a certain weight.
+There are new cameras coming along all the time, but generally they need to fit within the space of the Movi’s cage and need to be under a certain weight.
 Lens choice is also a factor, but there are ways to work with most prime lenses and some smaller zooms.

 I have successfully supported Arri Alexa Mini, RED Epic\Weapon\Scarlet, Canon DSLR, Canon C300 and C300 Mark 2, Sony FS7, Sony F55, and Panasonic Varicam LT.